Let’s examine the art of effective communication, with a particular emphasis on why communication is important in so many aspects of our lives.

 The parties also recognise that the roles of speaker and listener are fluid.
 Just as you speak and impart information, you should listen in turn for feedback as the recipient digests the information.
 The listener can provide visual and other indicators that they are following on.
 They can also check their understanding by asking questions.

 Effective communication focuses on what is important.
 Communicating well helps eliminate jargon and conveys information in a clear, simple way that gets the message across.
+An open and easy communication style also helps build confidence and trust in the message being received.

 Importance of Good Communication Skills